Microscope Crew

 What are the common parts of Compound Microscopes?

 Each of the four kinds of compound microscopes is different from each other depending on their functions and uses.
 However, their structure is somewhat similar.
 Whether you buy a toy microscope or a student microscope, they have a structure similar to regular microscopes.
-Common parts of compounds microscope include the body tube, nosepiece, objective lens, eyepiece, base, etc.
+Common parts of compound microscopes include the body tube, nosepiece, objective lens, eyepiece, base, etc.

 What is the field of view in a microscope?